atheobold/Greenwood_Book/docs/03-oneWayAnova.md

 # One-Way ANOVA {#chapter3}

 ::: {.underconstruction}
 This chapter is currently under construction!
+Do not advance!
 :::

 ::: {.guidedpractice}